pepper rasam

 prepare first voggarane

-3. In a small pan over medium heat, add ghee and mustard seeds; when the seeds turn grey and pop, add urad dal, whole peppercorns, and cumin seeds – fry until the urad dal is golden brown.
-Add asafoetida, 6 curry leaves, and turmeric powder – swish or stir the pan for the spices to fry evenly, stir in the dried coconut and 1 cup water.
+- In a small pan over medium heat, add ghee and mustard seeds.
+When the seeds turn grey and pop, add urad dal, whole peppercorns, and cumin seeds—fry until the urad dal is golden brown.
+Add asafoetida, six curry leaves, and turmeric powder—swish or stir the pan so the spices fry evenly.
+Stir in the dried coconut and 1 cup water.

-4. Pour into blender and blend until smooth – 1 minute.
-Add to dal, use some liquid from dal to swish blender clean.
+- Pour into a blender and blend until smooth—1 minute.
+Add to dal, using some liquid from the dal to swish the blender clean.

 prepare second voggarane

-6. Heat remaining ghee, add cumin seeds and curry leaves – fry until the seeds are golden-brown.
-Add to dal, and stir in the coriander.
+- Heat the remaining ghee, add cumin seeds and curry leaves, and fry until the seeds are golden-brown.
+Add the mixture to the dal and stir in the coriander.

-7. Allow to sit for 5 minutes before tasting, adding more jaggery or salt, as needed.
+- Allow to sit for 5 minutes before tasting, adding more jaggery or salt as needed.

 Serve with rice, green bean palya or sauteed greens and drizzle with a spoon of ghee.